About Refugees, By Refugees

 I find joy in fulfilling their requests.

-I used to cook for them whatever they liked and rejoiced when I mastered it.
+I used to cook for them whatever they craved and rejoiced when I mastered it.

 What I went through always strengthened me a lot.